ketgo/py-abac/README.md

 This target block defines that the policy is only applicable if the subject ID is either set to “a” or “b”, and the resource ID starts with string “ab”.
 The action can have any ID value.

-If a target block is not explicitly specified, the policy is considered to be always applicable as the following default is used:
+If a target block is not explicitly specified, the policy is considered to be always applicable with the following default used:

 ```json
 {